To propose a change in title to an existing degree, please follow and review each of the five steps below:

 Step Five: Notification to Dean and Relevant On-Campus Parties of THECB Acknowledgement Letter

-- Academic Programs will also ensure that the Dean is supplied (for the record) copies of all signed documents that led to the Provost approval (i.e., the original Notification Memo with Provost signature sign-off, the two THECB completed forms, which requested the change to the existing degree, and the THECB letter, which comes from the THECB Commissioner).
+- The Director for Academic Programs will also ensure that the Dean is supplied (for the record) copies of all signed documents that led to the Provost approval (i.e., the original Notification Memo with Provost signature sign-off, the two THECB completed forms, which requested the change to the existing degree, and the THECB letter, which comes from the THECB Commissioner).

-- Following notification to the Dean, Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the change is coded appropriately in all UH data systems.
+- Following notification to the Dean, the Director for Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the change is coded appropriately in all UH data systems.
 These parties will also be provided with a copy of the Notification Memo that documents the Provost signature on said memo, as well as the THECB form to make the request, and the THECB letter, which comes from the THECB Commissioner.